rbkhmrcr/sigma-gadgets/readme.md

 # gk

 Here lives the Groth-Kohlweiss sigma protocol for commitments to 0 or 1, and ring signatures and
 'zerocoin scheme', written in Go.
 The paper and algorithms can be found [here](https://eprint.iacr.org/2014/764).
 Signatures are logarithmic in number of participants, and require only the random oracle model, which is great for adding to protocols that already exist in ROM (eg blockchains).

-In brief, we have the setup stage (run only by the contract at its deployment time), the deposit stage, and the withdrawal stage.
-The senders interact with the contract in the deposit stage, and the recipients interact with the contract in the withdrawal stage.

 ## the algo